Forecasting Sparse Movement Speed of Urban Road Networks with Nonstationary Temporal Matrix Factorization: Nonstationary Temporal Matrix Factorization

-However, this vectorized solution is memory-consuming and computationally expensive for large problems.
-In large applications, as suggested by \cite{rao2015collaborative}, conjugate gradient method based alternating minimization scheme for matrix factorization provide a solution that is both efficient and scalable.
-The conjugate gradient method allows one to search for the solution to system of linear equations with a relatively small number of iterations (e.g., 5 or 10).
-Therefore, to address these problems, we employ an efficient conjugate gradient \cite{golubl2013matrix} routine on the temporal factor matrix.
-We first define an operator as follows,
+However, the vectorized closed-form solution in \eqref{solution_to_x} is memory-consuming and computationally expensive for large problems.
+In large applications, as suggested by \cite{rao2015collaborative, chi2019nonconvex}, the alternating minimization with conjugate gradient for solving matrix factorization problems is both efficient and scalable.
+The conjugate gradient method allows one to search for the approximated solution to a system of linear equations with a relatively small number of iterations (e.g., 5 or 10).
+Therefore, to estimate the temporal factor matrix $\boldsymbol{X}$, we develop an efficient conjugate gradient routine.
+We first define the left-hand side of \eqref{matrix_equation_x_vector_form} as the function $\theta_{x}:\mathbb{R}^{R\times T}\to\mathbb{R}^{RT}$, whose formula is given by

 which is equivalent to